cfpland/frontend/content/guides/05-submitting.md

 - Unique or repurposed content?
   - "ANY topic is fair game even if people have talked about it before.
 You can always bring a new perspective to a topic." - https://www.cfpland.com/blog/speaker-molly-struve/
 - "Instead of simply stating opinions or facts (e.g. “React is the most popular JavaScript library”) as well as revealing all of your cards instantaneously, tell a story." - https://medium.com/@fox/how-to-write-a-successful-conference-proposal-4461509d3e32
-- Passion:
-  - "DO NOT propose a topic that you think will get you on stage but doesn’t actually excite you at all." - https://rckbt.me/2014/01/conference-proposals/
-  - "When you speak about something that you are passionate about; you will actually be pretty excited to speak instead of being nervous.
-And your energy will be reflected when you present.
-It will boost your confidence and you will enjoy speaking!" - https://www.cfpland.com/blog/speakers-story-drishti-jain/
-  - "Talk about topics that make the world a better place in particular accessibility, diversity, ethics, etc. I started trying to go beyond just technical issues and trying to spread some good ideas I believe in." - https://medium.com/@tryshchenko/why-am-i-doing-public-speaking-at-tech-events-the-honest-answer-a75d80f85cfd
-  - "You know you’re passionate about a topic if you’re already spending a lot of time reading about it, thinking about it, and debating it with people on Twitter.
-Wrap your talks around your passions." - https://www.cfpland.com/blog/speaker-anjuan-simmons/

 - "I personally feel sharing a case study or story about how you used a particular piece of technology to achieve a specific goal is a good approach for giving your talk structure.
 Talking about why technology X is cool in general way can be just fine, but sharing how we used X at Y to achieve Z gives the audience something more concrete to walk away with." - https://www.cfpland.com/blog/speakers-story-george-mandis/
-- "pick a topic you are passionate about but also already knowledgeable about.
-Don’t experiment on new topics until you start getting accepted to speak.
-No need to add pressure on top of everything else." - https://www.cfpland.com/blog/speakers-story-matthew-trask/
-- "Submit sessions that are interesting, engaging, and challenging, but don’t resort to clickbait titles and topics.
-Break the mold of what people normally talk about and how they discuss it, but stay classy." - https://www.jonobacon.com/2019/01/21/get-your-cfp-session-picked/
-- Think of your audience
-  - "Think carefully about what your audience is interested in as opposed to what you are.
-What problems do they want to solve?
-What are the gaps in their experience?
-Where do they need guidance.
-You need to serve a need and purpose, and if you can map your presentation more commonly to these needs, you are more likely to get picked." - https://www.jonobacon.com/2019/01/21/get-your-cfp-session-picked/

 ## Writing an Abstract